xiaokangwang/ai_generated_jk67h82o1rztv8zgtaw4za1u24ssz6k7be4f/docs/ampcache-file-distribution-design.md

 - AMP Cache retention is best-effort and may depend on size, access pattern, validation behavior, and cache policy.
 - Frequent access can refresh or extend cache lifetime.
 Idle-expiry testing should use separate URLs for each idle period and avoid backfill.
 - Backfill helps AMP stale revalidation but can contaminate cache lifetime measurements.
-- Outbound HTTPS requests to AMP Cache may use domain fronting.
-The current default keeps the HTTP Host header as the AMP Cache host but sends `www.google.com` as the TLS server name.
-Setting the TLS server name to an empty value disables this behavior.
+- Outbound HTTPS requests to AMP Cache may use domain fronting and should use the AMP Cache request headers described above.
 - Rate limiting is expected.
 Download and verification clients should classify 429 separately from 404 and may retry.
 - The resource size limit must be configured high enough for the encoded font body.
 A 512 KiB plaintext symbol grows after encryption and font wrapping.
 - The post-upload verification step is important.
 A publish command should not assume that an origin fetch means all resources are immediately usable from AMP Cache.